 - In fact, lowering blood flow to the arms and legs is exactly what your body does in the cold, because they act as radiators, bleeding off heat.
 In extreme circumstances, sacrificing a few fingers or toes to frostbite is better than freezing to death, and alcohol undoes this procedure.
 That said, alcohol can be legitimately administered after a rescue once the victim is near a heat source, specifically to promote blood flow to the extremities to prevent or reduce frostbite.

 - Sheet of Glass: Specifically, can the people carrying the glass walk away unscathed?
 For regular plate glass, probably not; though one of the dummies managed to avoid getting hit with glass shards.
-For laminated glass designed to hold together, it's very possible.
+For laminated glass designed to hold together, it's very possible, but the glass breaks apart in a fashion not generally seen in Hollywood.
 But for tempered glass that shatters into a million little pieces, the answer is NO.

 - Shoot The Fuel Tank: Shooting the fuel tank will not cause a car to explode.
 Using tracer rounds, you might set the fuel on fire.
 (Which is still a dangerous situation, but not an instant explosion.)